For Sustained Weight Loss, REALLY Focus on Diet

 The Loyola study is actually one of the outcome models from Modeling the Epidemiologic Transition Study (METS).
 METS is a study that involved adults between the ages of 25 and 40, who lived in five countries: the U.S. (Maywood, Illinois), Ghana, South Africa, Jamaica, and Seychelles.
 Most of the participants were of African descent.
 These subjects had a broad range of social and economic development.
 METS started with the assumption that most people, when asked, overestimate their exercise efforts.

 The METS researchers used accelerometers as objective tracking devices, and had all of the participants wear the device on their waist for a week.
 These devices track energy expenditure and number of steps.
 Height, weight, and body fat measurements were collected on all subjects.
 At the initial weigh in, the residents of Ghana had the lowest weights (139 lbs. in both genders).
 U.S. clocked in the highest weights at the initial visit (202 lbs. for women and 209 lbs. for men).
-The subjects from Ghana were also the fittest, with 76 percent of men and women meeting the U.S. Surgeon General’s physical activity guidelines.
+The subjects from Ghana were also the fittest, with 76 percent of men and women meeting the U.S. Surgeon General’s Guidelines for Active Living.
 Only 44 percent of American men and 20 percent of American women were logged in as meeting those guidelines.

 Participants then returned for re-evaluation after one year, and again, after two years post initial visit.
 The researchers found at both milestone visits that the participants, who exercised the most, also gained the most weight.
 U.S. subjects with the most physical activity gained a half pound each year, while the most sedentary subjects lost 0.6 lbs.
 The researchers could not find any correlation between “being most sedentary at the initial baseline visit” and subsequent weight gain or weight loss.